matwilso/matwilso.github.io/_posts/learned-sims.md

 but I think this is the type of thing you want to be thinking about to develop a reusable system.
 It let's you pile up effort over time in a single place and compound effort more.

+**Sim2real Engine.** The development of learned simulators also suggests the idea of a Sim2Real Engine, where you iteratively bootstrapping a learned simulator as follows: train models inside of the simulator, use those models to collect data in the real world, and use that data to train and improve the simulator.
+Rinse repeat for compounding progress.

-**Pushing hard on general accuracy.** To me, a general simulator also suggests pushing some level of accuracy, independent of a specific downstream task.
+**Accuracy.** To me, a simulator also suggests pushing some level of accuracy.
+Given the challenge of learning accurate models, I think some dedicated effort on improving accuracy (even somewhat independent of task) would pay off in the long run.

+**Generality.** It also suggests expanding the scope of the domains you try to model.
 Of course you can't cover everything, and you will need to grow out from small niches early in development.
-But given the challenge of learning accurate models, I think dedicated effort on improving accuracy would pay off in the long run.
-And given the benefits of expanding the scope of coverage, I also think pushing hard on making the simulator more general will pay off.
+But given the benefits of covering more domains with a single system, I also think pushing hard on making the simulator more general will pay off.

-**sim2real engine.** The development of learned simulators also suggests the idea of the "sim2real engine", where you iteratively bootstrapping a learned simulator as follows: train models inside of the simulator, use those models to collect data in the real world, and use that data to train and improve the simulator.
-Rinse repeat for compounding progress.

 **Grounding.** A learned simulator will be much easier to work and interface with.
 Instead of defining XML files to specify all the details and possible things we want to vary over, we can naturally “prompt” the model to simulate what we want.
 It can absorb videos, still images, text, sound, technical drawings, robot specifications, meshes---any modality that we can encode with a neural network.
 We can film a quick video of our scene, with some robot specifications, command data and proprioception, and we'll get a calibrated and general simulation of the scene and the robot.